 Massage Therapy Certification vs. License: Do I Need Both?

-When a career in massage therapy is calling you, it can be hard to know where to start chasing it.
+If a future in massage therapy is calling you, it can be hard to know how to start chasing it.
 There is no single standard educational path to employment in this field - both certifications and degrees are available to newcomers, and either can potentially be leveraged into a license to practice.
-What's the difference between these options, and which one is best for your career?
+What's the difference between these options, and which one is best for you?
 We can find out by examining how these offerings match up against current massage therapy market demands.

 Credential Tiers and What They Mean

 To begin, it's important to clarify that a license is not an educational credential, despite the fact that you have to undergo varying amounts of formal training to qualify for one.
 In most cases, becoming licensed is not optional - it's a legal requirement.
 If you do any work that you call massage therapy (or even just advertise that you are available to perform such work) in a state with a licensing requirement, you have committed a criminal offense.
 Always make sure you have a current, valid license so you can stay out of trouble!

 As for actual educational paths, certifications are the more accessible of the two branches.
 These are good options because they're widely available and fairly inexpensive, but they may not be the choice for new massage therapists.
 A certification testifies that you can adequately perform a particular set of techniques, but not necessarily anything else.
 Even a generalized massage therapy certification will only teach the basics, because these credentials are designed to be relatively easy to get.

 A full-scale massage therapy degree, on the other hand, offers a far more comprehensive introduction to this type of work.
 It not only teaches you how to perform massage therapy, but also things like how to deal with different types of customers, how to work with people with special needs, and what new developments are in progress within the field.
 It takes a little more time, money, and effort, but it's the most all-encompassing accreditation option to meet the mounting demands of this field.